 Failure to uphold the terms and conditions applicable to ICASE may affect your future involvement in this scheme.

 In these grant additional conditions (GACs), ‘we’, ‘our’ and ‘us’ refers to EPSRC, and ‘you’ and ‘your’ refers to the university holding the ICASE grant.

 Each ICASE grant comprises a number of ICASE awards.

 Alongside the financial contribution of the industrial partner (GAC 4), each ICASE award represents funding for one studentship and is to be used in support of a specific student or project.

-If there are any changes to a studentship or a student terminates their studies before completion of the project, we must be informed via email@example.com
+If a student terminates their studies before completion of the project, We must be informed via firstname.lastname@example.org.

-Any shortfall in the studentship funding will be covered by you or the industrial partner, providing our element still meets the UKRI 50% funding minimum (UKRI TGC 4.5).
-It may be possible to request a no-cost extension.
-Please contact firstname.lastname@example.org
+Any shortfall in the studentship funding will be covered by you or the industrial partner, or both, providing the UKRI 50% funding minimum is met (UKRI TGC 4.5).
+It may be possible to request a no-cost extension if more time is needed.
+Please contact us via email@example.com.

 The approximate cut-off for permitting recruitment of a replacement student is once 15 months of spending has been drawn from an award.
 After this point, there will likely be insufficient funds remaining for the EPSRC contribution to meet UKRI TGC 4.5.